 Will the clocks going back affect my baby?

-So the clocks are going back by 1 hour in the UK and Ireland at 2am on 30th October 2022.
-Apart from meaning that Halloween is the next day, Fireworks Night is a week later and Christmas is fast approaching, what does that mean for you?
-Well it might have used to mean a longer lie in on your Sunday morning, or an extra hour on the dancefloor on your big Saturday night out, but if you are reading this blog that is highly unlikely to be the case now!
+So the clocks are going back by 1 hour in the UK and Ireland at 2am on Sunday 29th October 2023.
+Apart from knowing that Halloween is only a couple of days away day, Fireworks Night is a week later and Christmas is fast approaching, what does that mean for you?

 Instead, your main focus now is about how that one hour change in the clocks is going to have on your little one’s sleep routine.